Michael Duignan (hurler): St Rynagh's

 Duignan joined the St Rynagh's club at a young age and played in all grades at juvenile and underage levels before eventually joining the St Rynagh's top adult team at senior level as a 16-year-old.

 On 19 October 1986, Duignan lined out at left corner-forward when St Rynagh's qualified to play Coolderry in the final.
-He scored a point from play and was narrowly denied his first winners' medal after St Rynagh's suffered a 3-08 to 1-10 defeat.
+He scored a point from play and was narrowly denied his first winners' medal after St Rynagh's suffered a 3–8 to 1–10 defeat.

 Duignan lined out in a second successive senior final on 27 September 1987.
-Playing at right corner-forward, he was held scoreless throughout but ended the game with his first championship medal after the 0-11 to 0-09 defeat of Seir Kieran.
+Playing at right corner-forward, he was held scoreless throughout but ended the game with his first championship medal after the 0–11 to 0–9 defeat of Seir Kieran.

 Duignan was moved from the forwards to midfield for the 1988 Championship and lined out in that position in a third successive final on 23 October 1988.
-He ended the game on the losing side after a 3-13 to 4-06 defeat by Seir Kieran.
+He ended the game on the losing side after a 3–13 to 4–6 defeat by Seir Kieran.

 After a two-year absence, Duignan made a fourth final appearance on 14 October 1990.
-Lining out at midfield he was held scoreless throughout but claimed a second winners' medal after the 2-06 to 1-07 defeat of Birr.
+Lining out at midfield he was held scoreless throughout but claimed a second winners' medal after the 2–6 to 1–7 defeat of Birr.

 Duignan was selected at right wing-forward when he lined out in a fifth championship final on 1 November 1992.
-He was once again held scoreless but collected a third winners' medal following a 0-10 to 0-09 defeat of Lusmagh.
-Duignan was once again in the half-forward line when St Rynagh's suffered a 2-13 to 0-13 by Buffer's Alley in the Leinster final.
+He was once again held scoreless but collected a third winners' medal following a 0–10 to 0–9 defeat of Lusmagh.
+Duignan was once again in the half-forward line when St Rynagh's suffered a 2–13 to 0–13 by Buffer's Alley in the Leinster Club SHC final.